codepoet80/retro-podcasts/readme.md

 * sudo apt install php-gd
 * sudo apt install php-curl

-# Optional Prerequisites
+# Optional Prerequisites (if enabled in secrets.php)

+* x-accel-redirect (Nginx)
-* x-sendfile
+* x-sendfile (Apache2)

-**Note:** If you have x-sendfile installed, you must allow it for the cache folder, or downloads will not work.
+**Note:** If you have x-sendfile installed, you must allow it access to the cache folder, or downloads will not work.
 See https://codeutopia.net/blog/2009/03/06/sending-files-better-apache-mod_xsendfile-and-php/